 Insertion of the IO needle in conscious patients causes mild to moderate discomfort but is usually no more painful than a large bore IV.
 IO infusion can cause severe discomfort for conscious patients.
-Administer 30 - 40mg (or 1- 2mLs) 2% IV Lidocaine Prior to IO flush

-INTRAOSSEOUS ACCESS TIBIAL
+Administer 40mg (or 2mLs) 2% IV Lidocaine Prior to IO flush ol Guideline Section - To be used only as indicated in Protocol Section INTRAOSSEOUS ACCESS TIBIAL